-During a webinar, taking polls is an easy way to learn more about your audience and their experience level, check whether they can recall important information you have presented, or gather feedback on the efficacy of your presentation.
+During a Webinar or Virtual Event, taking polls is an easy way to learn more about your audience and their experience level, check whether they can recall important information you have presented, or gather feedback on the efficacy of your presentation.
 So, how do you decide on the types of questions you should be asking your audience?

 Be sure to start with a set goal in mind.
 If you plan to ask a lot of questions, remember that you are asking your audience to do some work.
 One thing to note is that you should request as little as possible of the attendees so the response rate stays high.
 Be clear about the goals you have for gathering the information and what you will do with this information once you have it.
 The answers you obtain are only as reliable as the clarity and simplicity of the questions you pose.